Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Figure 13 shows the evolution a key aspect of hyperiid amphipods' ecological role: host specificity.
 Host specificty could be used as a proxy of likelihood to interact as a parasite/parasitoid (with greater chance of a co-speciation history) rather than a generalist predator or hitchhiker.
 Blomberg's K for phylogenetic signal in host specificity is medium, 0.3242.

 ![Figure 14](https://github.com/antropoteuthis/phylobio_final_project/raw/master/screenshots/good_popularity.png)
 Figure 14.
-Gelatinous host phylogeny showing a brownian motion reconstruction of amphipod richness (blue - common target, red - rare target).
+Gelatinous host phylogeny showing a brownian motion reconstruction of associated amphipod richness - vulnerability (blue - common target, red - rare target).

 From the other side of the story, Figure 14 shows the evolution of the suitability of gelatinous hosts to a broad spectrum of hyperiid amphipod species.
 Hosts that harbor more species, such as salps, are less likely to develop a coevolutionary armsrace against a particular amphipod species.
 Blomberg's K for phylogenetic signal in amphipod richness is low, 0.0689.

-The PACo (Balbuena et al., 2013) analysis of phylogenetic structure detected a slight fit (Procrustes sum of squares = 23.07, goodness-of-fit: p-value=0, number of permutations =10).
+The PACo (Balbuena et al., 2013) analysis of phylogenetic structure detected a slight but significant fit (Procrustes sum of squares = 23.07, goodness-of-fit: p-value=0, number of permutations =10), indicating the presence of co-divergence in shaping the topology of the cophylogeny.

 ###Phylogenetic community ecology

-The picante::phylostruct permutation test for phylogenetic signal in community composition (using the amphipod phylogeny and the hosts as communities) detected an overdispersed pattern (mean observed= -1.15, expected null = -1.24).
+The picante::phylostruct permutation test for phylogenetic signal in community composition (using the amphipod phylogeny and the hosts as communities) detected an overdispersed pattern (mean observed= -1.15, expected null = -1.24), in other words, a phylogenetic repulsion signal.

 The mean value of the phylogenetic clustering analysis of amphipod species for all hosts was 0.9083, indicating again a slightly overdispersed structure.
 However the standard deviation (0.3953) was large.
 Some hosts (<i>Thalia democratica</i> and <i>Iasis zonaria</i>) had a greatly overdispersed amphipod community, whilst others (<i>Cyclosalpa affinis, Eurhamphaea vexilligera</i>, and <i>Pterotrachea hippocampus</i>) had a distinct phylogenetic clustering in their amphipod assemblage (Figure 15).